What is cellular IoT? The future of IoT connectivity

 Large Coverage Area

 Because cellular IoT uses existing cell networks, devices are not tied to any particular location.
-Currently, many IoT devices are limited by the range of a Wi-Fi signal, but Cellular IoT would allow for use in even remote locations if there is cell coverage.
-Cellular LPWAN coverage is also available around the world, with NB-IoT currently available in 29 countries and LTE-M in 24 countries, as networks continue to expand.
+Instead of limiting devices to the range of a Wi-Fi signal, Cellular IoT allows for device deployment even in remote locations, if there is cell coverage.
+As of September 2023, 254 operators are offering cellular LPWAN coverage, deploying NB-IoT or LTE-M networks in 80+ countries.

 Reliability

-Cellular IoT removes a business’s dependence on a stable internet connection at the location of the device as long as there is a cell signal.
-This reliability can mean the difference between the success or failure of an IoT deployment.
+Cellular IoT removes a business’s dependence on a stable internet connection at the location of the device.
+This can define the success or failure of an IoT deployment, offering uninterrupted data transmission and operations, even in areas with limited or unreliable internet access.

 Better Security